-When you first start out in the world of freelancing, it's difficult to know how much to charge and what your hourly or day rates should be.
-There are no rule books, no obvious solutions – it's a pure guessing game.
+When you venture into the world of freelancing, it's difficult to know how much to charge and what your hourly or day rates should be.
+There are no rule books, no apparent solutions – it's a pure guessing game.

-You obviously don't want to charge too much and price yourself out of the market, but you don't want to undersell yourself either.
-Above all, remember that your skills are valuable, so it's important you get your rates right before talking to any potential clients.
+You don't want to charge too much and price yourself out of the market, but you don't want to undersell yourself either.
+Above all, remember that your skills are valuable, so it's essential you get your rates right before talking to any potential clients.

-Here are Creative Boom's top tips on how much to charge for freelance work, followed by some very helpful links to some of the UK's leading bodies, societies and associations who can offer further guidance on freelance pricing...
+Here are Creative Boom's top tips on how much to charge for freelance work, followed by some useful links to some of the UK's leading bodies, societies and associations who can offer further guidance on freelance pricing.

 Tips on Calculating Your Rates